Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 SP's traffic is legendary — trips can take 3x longer during peaks (7-10AM, 5-8PM).
 The Metro (6 lines) is clean, efficient, and covers Paulista, Liberdade, and key areas.
 Single ride: $4.40 BRL.

-Uber and 99 (local ride-hailing app) are cheap and safe: $15-40 BRL for most trips.
-Never hail random taxis — use apps only.
+Uber and 99 (the local ride-hailing app) are cheap and safe: $15-40 BRL for most trips.
+Never hail random taxis — stick to the apps.

 From Guarulhos airport to Paulista: Airport Bus Service ($55 BRL, 60-90 min) or Uber (~$70-100 BRL).